 The last step before the ring makes it into the jewelry store showcase, or in the jewelers’ gift box, is that the ring is then rhodium plated.
 Rhodium plating the ring makes it look like platinum in color.
 It’s kind of like chrome plating the bumper on your car.
 But the rhodium plating wears off after little time, showing the true color of the white gold ring.
 Of course, you can go to a jeweler and pay to have your ring re-rhodium plated.
 Average cost is about $30 - $50 to rhodium plate a ring.

 But a palladium ring, because the metal is a naturally white precious metal, does not ever need to be rhodium plated.
-It will stay white forever.
+It will stay white forever, it does not yellow.

 White gold rings have a certain amount of nickel in them.
 Palladium rings have no nickel in them and are the perfect choice for those with sensitivity to nickel.
 They are hypoallergenic – unlike white gold rings.